PRU1/Compile-manim/README.md

 8. Save and close this file.
 Do not delete this file or change its file name or the application will not work
 9. Now you can use the app!

+**Note:** This repository has the source files contained in it as well.
+If you only wish to use the application (manimCompile2.exe) you can delete all the other files.
 ## Learn the controls

 ![Image of application](https://github.com/PRU1/Compile-manim/blob/master/applicationImage.png)